Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Our verdict

-If you handle multiple currencies and want to get better control of the exchange rates and wire fees, Airwallex is a welcome alternative to most bank accounts.
+If you handle multiple currencies and want better control over exchange rates and transfer fees, Airwallex is a welcome alternative to most bank accounts.

-It’s extremely cheap for companies that both receive and send money in the same major currencies, as you can completely bypass fees with the different local accounts.
-When you do need to convert currencies, the cost is very low compared to most cross-border payment solutions.
+It’s extremely cheap for companies that receive and send money in the same major currencies, as you can completely bypass fees with the different local accounts.
+When you do need to convert currencies, the cost is very low compared with most cross-border payment solutions.

-The service is not fully developed, and you might not get access to all your currencies and local accounts you need right away.
-It also seems that Airwallex is geared towards online companies that do not need to pay for anything in person, or just use the account for online payments.
+The service is not fully developed, and you might not access all your currencies and local accounts right away.
+It also seems that Airwallex is geared towards online companies that don’t need to pay for anything in person or just use the account for online payments.

 For most businesses, it won’t be a standalone business account, but it is a great supplement that integrates seamlessly with Xero and saves you both time and money.